Development

 Frontend

 For the frontend the JavaScript and CSS assets are bundles with Vite.
-For this run npm install to install the needed dependencies.
+Run npm install to install the needed dependencies.

 Use npm run dev during development, with hot reloading (works only with DEBUG=True).